 Training programme and scientific projects

 The overall scientific objective of IMMUTRAIN is to enhance the efficacy of antibody-based therapies through combination with other immunotherapeutic approaches.
-Each early stage researcher (ESR) will be appointed for a scientific project by a partner of the network (host institution) and supervised by one or more senior scientists (PI).
+Each Early Stage Researcher (ESR) is appointed for a scientific project by a partner of the network (host institution) and supervised by a one or more senior scientists (PI).
 Each project is part of one of the four scientific work packages of IMMUTRAIN.